 - Facilitates and disseminates practical, science-based recommendations to the United Nations and its agencies, governments, scholars, industries, and the public.

-Dr. Ruediger Kuehr is Director of the Sustainable Cycles Programme (SCYCLE) hosted by the Vice-Rectorate in Europe (ViE).
-From 2007-2017, he functioned as Executive Secretary of the Solving the E-Waste Problem (StEP) Initiative, which aims to initiate and develop fair and environmentally safe solutions to the e-waste problem through analysis, planning, and pilot-projects, in joint cooperation with industries, governments, academia, and NGOs.
-He continues to actively support StEP as its co-founder and permanent member of its Supervisory Committee.
+Dr. Ruediger Kuehr was appointed Head of the United Nations Institute for Training and Research (UNITAR) Office Bonn in June 2020 and simultaneously functions as Manager of the Sustainable Cycles Programme (SCYCLE).
+During the hosting by United Nations University (UNU) till the end of 2021 Ruediger functioned as SCYCLE’s Director.
+From 2007-2017, he was also Executive Secretary of the Solving the E-Waste Problem (StEP) Initiative, which aims to initiate and develop fair and environmentally safe solutions to the e-waste problem through analysis, planning, and pilot-projects, in joint cooperation with industries, governments, academia, and NGOs.

 Since 1999 Dr. Kuehr served in various positions within the United Nations University, such as Head of UNU-IAS SCYCLE, Head of UNU-ISP-SCYCLE, and Head of the UNU Zero Emissions Forum (ZEF) – European Focal Point.
 From 2000 to 2002, he was Secretary to the Alliance for Global Eco-Structuring (AGES) under UNEP’s Cleaner Production Network.

-Dr. Kuehr has co-authored and co-edited several books, studies, and proceedings, including “Global E-waste Monitor 2016” (2017), “Regional E-waste Monitor: East and Southeast Asia (2016)”, “Global E-waste Monitor 2014” (2015), “Japan’s transnational environmental policy” (2011), “E-waste: From Recycling to Resources” (2010), and “Computers and the Environment: Understanding and Managing their Impacts” (2004), whose research results have received acclaimed attention worldwide.
+Dr. Kuehr has co-authored and co-edited several books, studies, and proceedings, including the “Global E-waste Monitors” 2020, 2017 and 2015, “Regional E-waste Monitor: East and Southeast Asia (2016)”, “Japan’s transnational environmental policy” (2011), “E-waste: From Recycling to Resources” (2010), and “Computers and the Environment: Understanding and Managing their Impacts” (2004), whose research results have received acclaimed attention worldwide.
 He also publishes and lectures on topics such as environmental technology transfer, transnational environmental policies, strategic sustainable development, and development cooperation.

 A political and social scientist by education, with a PhD (Dr. rer. pol.) from the University of Osnabrück (Germany) and a M.A.
 (Magister Artium) from the University of Münster, (Germany), and additional post-graduate studies in Tokyo (Japan) and Berlin (Germany), Dr. Kuehr served as Senior R & D Specialist with The Natural Step in Sweden and as a freelance policy-consultant to various national governments, international organizations, and companies.
 He was a visiting fellow to the Free University of Berlin (Germany) and the Hitotsubashi University (Japan), and a Research Associate to the Japan Research Centre of the University of Osnabrück (Germany).